Brickyard 400: NBCSN/NBC

 Under the terms of a new $2.7 billion television deal from 2015 to 2024, the race is part of the NASCAR on NBC package.
 In 2015 and 2016, the race aired live on NBCSN.
 In 2017, as a deal with broadcasting changes, the race aired on NBC.

 Also in 2015 and again in 2016, the race was advertised on NBCSN as NASCAR Sprint Cup Series Racing from the Brickyard Presented by Golden Corral, with the Golden Corral sponsorship being transferred from ESPN.
 Crown Royal has never paid the advertising premiums required by the network broadcasting the race to be mentioned as title sponsor of the race, either to ESPN/ABC or to NBC.
 In 2017, the race aired on NBC, returning to a broadcast network for the first time since 2006.
 The race moved back to NBCSN in 2018 before returning to NBC for its final two years (2019 and 2020).

+TNT

+Under the terms of a new television deal from 2025 to 2031, the race is broadcast on TNT.

 Radio

 All races have been broadcast on radio through the IMS Radio Network.
 Since 2004, Performance Racing Network has co-produced the race.
-Doug Rice, who is the chief announcer for PRN, currently anchors the broadcast, with PRN staff joining with IMS during the race broadcast.

 From 1994 to 1999, Mike Joy anchored the broadcast.
 From 2000 to 2003, Mike King served as chief announcer.
 In 2004, Doug Rice joined King as co-anchor.
 In 2007–2008, the co-anchors were Doug Rice and Bob Jenkins.
 In 2009, Jenkins moved to Versus for IndyCar, and as a result, Chris Denari took over as co-anchor with Doug Rice.